Skip to main content

 The Division of Culture and History’s State Historic Preservation Office administers both the state and federal historic preservation programs.
 It aids federal and state agencies, local governments and the general public in identifying and preserving the physical historic and prehistoric resources of West Virginia.

-Funding used for: To assist organizations and individuals in the protection, rehabilitation, restoration, stabilization of a property listed in the National Register of Historic Places or a contributing structure in a National Register Historic District.
+Funding used for: To assist organizations and individuals in the preservation, protection, rehabilitation, restoration, stabilization of a property listed in the National Register of Historic Places or a contributing structure in a National Register Historic District.

-Fund description: $200,000 will be available for grant awards; No grant will be awarded for less than $1,000.
+Fund description: $100,000 and above will be available for grant awards; No grant will be awarded for less than $1,000.

-Federal Survey and Planning Grant (CLG Grant Program)
+Survey and Planning Grant (CLG Grant Program)

 Eligibility: All Certified Local Governments (CLG) are eligible to compete for CLG grant funds.
 If other non-CLG funding is available, the following are eligible: State or local government agencies, not-for-profit organizations, for-profit organizations or firms, and educational institutions.

-Funding used for: To identify and evaluate properties in an area or by theme to determine whether they may be eligible for listing in the National Register of Historic Places
+Funding used for: To identify and evaluate properties in an area or by theme to determine whether they may be eligible for listing in the National Register of Historic Places.

 Fund description: Grant funded through Historic Preservation Fund / National Park Service; No grant will be awarded for less than $1,000